naschorr/hawking/README.md

 - **wine** - String - The command to invoke Wine on your system.
 Linux only.
 - **xvfb_prepend** - String - The string that'll select your `xvfb` display.
 Headless only.
 - **headless** - Boolean - Indicate that the bot is running on a machine without a display.
 Uses `xvfb` to simulate a display required for the text-to-speech engine.
+- **modules_folder** - String - The name of the folder, located in Hawking's root, which will contain the modules to dynamically load.
+See ModuleManager's discover() method for more info about how modules need to be formatted for loading.
+- **string_similarity_algorithm** - String - The name of the algorithm to use when calculating how similar two given strings are.
+Currently only supports 'difflib'.
+- **invalid_command_minimum_similarity** - Float - The minimum similarity an invalid command must have with an existing command before the existing command will be suggested as an alternative.
+- **find_command_minimum_similarity** - Float - The minimum similarity the find command must have with an existing command, before the existing command will be suggested for use.
+> *A quick note about minimum similarity*: If the value is set too low, then you can run into issues where seemingly irrelevant commands are suggested.
+Likewise, if the value is set too high, then commands might not ever be suggested to the user.
+For both of the minimum similarities, the value should be values between 0 and 1 (inclusive), and should rarely go below 0.4.

 #### Speech Configuration
 - **prepend** - String - A string that'll always be prepended onto the text sent to the text-to-speech engine.